 - Some schools may have teaching or research assistantships, fellowships or other funding options.

 Includes research methodology and a project or thesis, along with a practicum.
 Students must hold at least a bachelor's degree for admittance, along with prerequisite psychology coursework, unless the program is a joint B.A./M.A. program.
 The strongest candidates have bachelor's degrees in art or psychology.
 Students with a master's degree in a related field can pursue 1-year programs to fulfill the requirements to become a registered art therapist.
 Courses include:

 - Psychological assessment

 Doctoral Programs in Art Therapy

-Doctoral programs in art therapy are not as common as master's degree programs.
-Doctoral programs require students to have a master's degree in art therapy before being admitted.
+Doctoral programs in art therapy are not as common as master's degree programs, and require students to have a master's degree in art therapy before admittance.
 Additionally, candidates must have experience as an art therapist.
-Both professional and research doctoral programs are available in art therapy, and both types of programs take 2-3 years to complete.
+Both professional and research doctoral programs in art therapy take 2-3 years to complete.

 Professional doctoral programs teach:

 - Teaching skills